manoa-bacefook/manoa-bacefook.github.io/overview.md

 $ meteor npm run start
 ```

-If the system started up properly with no issues, the application will be accesible through [http://localhost:3000](http://localhost:3000).
+If the system started up properly with no issues, the application will be accessible through [http://localhost:3000](http://localhost:3000).

 ### Application Design
 Roomiverse was created using the basis template [meteor-application-template-react](https://ics-software-engineering.github.io/meteor-application-template-react/) and [meteor-example-form-react](https://ics-software-engineering.github.io/meteor-example-form-react/).
 For further information about basic application deisgn and processing with in the Roomiverse application, feel free to refer to the video guides and docuementations from these sites.